 Clarissa W. Munger Badger

-Clarissa W. Munger was born in East Guilford, Connecticut, in 1806 to George Munger and Parnel Kelsey Munger.
-Her father, George, was a portrait painter and engraver.
+In 1806 Clarissa W. Munger was born in East Guilford, Connecticut, to George Munger and Parnel Kelsey Munger.
+Her father, George, was a painter and engraver.
 Clarissa, her older brother George, and her younger sister Caroline all became artists as well.
 Caroline specialized in portraits, as had her father, and Clarissa focused on botanical art, typically done in watercolors.
 As a botanical illustrator, Clarissa published three volumes of flower paintings, all of which were accompanied by poetry.

 In 1848 Clarissa Munger Badger, who wrote under the name C. M. Badger, privately published A Forget-Me-Not: Flowers from Nature with Selected Poetry.
 It included verse by William Cullen Bryant, Lydia Sigourney, and Mary Howitt, among others, and it was illustrated with thirteen of Clarissa’s flower paintings.

-The poems themselves are believed to have been penned by Clarissa, with an additional introductory poem by Lydia Sigourney.
+The poems themselves are also believed to have been penned by Clarissa, with an additional introductory poem by Lydia Sigourney.
 The poet Emily Dickinson owned a copy of this book, gifted to her by her father.
 That inscribed volume is in the Emily Dickinson Library Collection held at Harvard University and may be viewed online.
+In 2017, Emily's copy of Clarissa's book was featured in a special exhibition about Dickinson at the famed Morgan Library in New York City.
 The illustrations in this volume were widely reproduced, and they were reputed, at the time, to be among the best botanical illustrations in America.
-Most recently, Emily’s copy was featured in the 2017 exhibition, “I’m Nobody.
-Who are you?
-The Life and Works of Emily Dickinson” at New York City’s famed Morgan Library.

-Much later, author Judith Farr noted in her book, The Gardens of Emily Dickinson, that the popularity of Badger's graceful, stylized paintings in her own day was "dwarfed by her male counterparts.”
-Farr argued that “only now is she being applauded as a fine botanical artist.”
+A sketch written by Sarah Loring Bailey when Clarissa Munger Badger was seventy-five years old applauds the "feeling and delicacy" of her watercolors.
+Much later, writer Judith Farr noted, however, that the popularity of Badger's graceful, stylized paintings in her own day was "dwarfed by her male counterparts.”
+Farr argued in her book, The Gardens of Emily Dickinson, that “only now is she being applauded as a fine botanical artist.”

 Mrs. C. M. Badger; with an introduction by Mrs. L. H. Sigourney.
 Wild flowers drawn and colored from nature.
 New York: Charles Scribner; London, S. Low, son & co.,1859.